adwitiyashukla/stockrank/README.md

 This is the part I learned the most from, so I am leaving it in.

+### A beta-adjusted target

-**A beta-adjusted target.** My first idea was to predict the return left over after subtracting each stock's market exposure, since my book was going to be market neutral anyway.
+My first idea was to predict the return left over after subtracting each stock's market exposure, since my book was going to be market neutral anyway.
 It produced the strongest information coefficients in the whole study, `beta_63` at -0.084 with a t-statistic of -4.1, and I was pleased with myself for about an hour.

 Then I worked out why.
 The rolling beta I subtract is an estimate, and estimation error in that beta is negatively correlated with the residual by construction.
 The model was not finding a signal, it was finding my own measurement error.
 And because I neutralise beta in the portfolio anyway, it could never have earned a rupee.
 I dropped the target.

+### A volatility-scaled target

-**A volatility-scaled target.** Dividing forward return by trailing volatility looked like a clean way to make the target risk-adjusted.
+Dividing forward return by trailing volatility looked like a clean way to make the target risk-adjusted.
 It is also mechanically anti-correlated with every volatility factor I have, through its own denominator.
 The information coefficients went up and none of it was tradable.
 Dropped that too.

 Both experiments are reproducible from the diagnostics script if anyone wants to check.